syntasso/kratix-docs/docs/workshop/part-ii/02-service-on-demand.md

 With your pipeline tested you are ready to add it to your Promise.
-To do this, you will add a new top level key in the Promise `spec` as a sibling to the `xaasCrd` key you created in the last section.
+To do this, you will add a new top level key in the Promise `spec` as a sibling to the `api` key you created in the last section.

-The key should be `xaasRequestPipeline` and should contain a list of your pipelines containers which will be just one for now:
+The key should be `workflows` and should contain a list of your pipelines containers which will be just one for now:

 ```yaml title="promise.yaml -- include it under the 'spec' key"